top of page

 A: Good coaching conversations can be lively and fun; and/or intense at times.
 Most of all, they should produce “Aha!” moments for you.

 I provide you with the safe space and the encouragement to fully explore the topic or area you’ve chosen to focus on.
 I encourage you to do this fearlessly, honestly, and completely.
 This means that you can expect me to ask thought-provoking questions, to wait for your answers, and to encourage you to think both more broadly and more deeply.
 My goal is often to help clients expand their vision to see an issue they’re grappling with from an enlightening new perspective.
-Some have described this as “un-stuck thinking.”
+My questions and observations often lead to something like, “Wow, I’ve never thought to ask myself that!”
+That’s always a good sign.

 Q. What if some of the things holding me back as a leader or manager are personal in nature?

-Then you’re a great candidate for coaching services.
+A: Then you’re a great candidate for coaching services.
 It can be a personal trait, such as a tendency to be distracted, a fear of making presentations, or so many others.
-Or it may be an unfair set of difficult circumstances that drain your energy away from professional life.
+Or it may be a set of difficult circumstances that drain your energy away from professional life.
 To the extent that such things impact a person’s professional performance, they are squarely within the scope of Executive/Leadership coaching.
 When I have coached business leaders through such circumstances, they have reported game-changing breakthroughs.

 Q. I'm interested in starting an executive/leadership coaching program for my organization.
 What are my next steps?